.

 2013 - pineapple, high acidity, pear and mango, sophisticated, great balance and depth, creamy aftertaste.
 94+p.

-2010 - vast quantities of pineapple and grapefruit aromas, very sophisticated and rich, exquisite balance.
+2010 - vast quantities of pineapple and grapefruit aromas, sophisticated and rich, exquisite balance.
 Utterly impressive.
 96+p.

 Nairac